How to Declutter Your Home Quickly

 If you have children, be certain that you keep your expectations realistic.
 Homes with kids always have more stuff!

-Let’s tackle one room at a time (choose your relax spot to declutter first)
+Let’s declutter one room at a time beginning with your relax spot:

 Depending on how much time you have, you may want to only declutter one room a day.